ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 1. Unit testing on dataframes is still possible with very small examples.
    Keep things as simple as you can with very small data subsets, here again, shapes of 2-Rows \* x-Columns or 3-Rows \* x-Columns or even smaller are your best friends.
-   LLMs can help you with the first draft of the boilerplate.
+   Your favorite LLM overlord can help you with the first draft of the boilerplate.
    Once you have the general structure, it can usually be reused on multiple tests.

-1. Make the data inside the example dataframe as plain, idiotic and stupid simple as possible (during test setup or 'given' stage).
+1. Make the data inside the example dataframe as plain, idiotic and stupid simple as possible.
+   You should aim for the average cryptobro level here, especially during test setup or 'given' stage.
    This will likely decrease the coupling with your implementation code.
    It will also increase the maintainability of your test in the long run.